axieinfinity/bridge-v2/README.md

 Includes all subscriptions bridge is observing in a listener.
 Each subscription contains the subscription name and subscription config.
 - `to`: Indicates receiver/contract address that bridge uses as one of conditions to trigger a subscription
 - `type`: There are 2 types, `0` is `transaction event` and `1` is `log's event`
-- `handler`: Define contract and event that want to listen
+- `handler`: Define contract and event that we want to listen
-  - `contract`: The contract name.
-This is defined on repo [Bridge Contracts](https://github.com/axieinfinity/bridge-contracts/blob/master/main.go#L13-L20)
+  - `contract`: Contract name.
+This must be defined on repo [Bridge Contracts](https://github.com/axieinfinity/bridge-contracts/blob/master/main.go#L13-L20)
   - `name`: The event name
 - `callbacks`: List all callbacks function when data is decoded.
 This is a map (pair) where the key is listener's name and value is the function that is called in that listener.
 For example: